-Our priorities are what we will look for to evaluate a proposed program, project or community work.
-These priorities will serve as criteria during the review process.
+Our priorities define how we evaluate a proposed program, project or community work.
+These priorities serve as criteria during our review processes.

 - Advance equity of marginalized people and communities: We will prioritize working with marginalized communities.
 This includes approaches that tackle disparities around race, ethnicity, gender identity, sexual orientation, disability, or other factors.
 We will focus attention on people of color and the organizations they lead, particularly to address Black racial equity and justice given their deep roots in historic racism.

 - Focus on progress: We will support work guided by tangible indicators of growth and progress for people and communities that are best suited to the type of work – whether it is direct services or advocacy and organizing work to change institutions and systems.
 The results will have strong potential to create timely and impactful opportunities for individuals and communities to advance and thrive.

 - Build solutions: We seek approaches that identify underlying barriers or challenges that hold people or communities back from their highest potential.
 Strong approaches will strive to address the barriers and challenges in ways that can improve peoples’ current situations and help equip them for the long-term.

 - Collaborate with community: Authentic relationships with the people affected by issues and disparities are vital to inform and shape the most effective work.
 We will prioritize organizations that intentionally gather and apply community guidance or leadership to add valuable insight into solutions.

 - Sustainability: We seek to support organizations’ goals for high-quality, viable work while also investing in what each nonprofit needs to be strong and healthy.
 We will look for proposals that reflect how the nonprofit envisions that funds can be best used to power its proposed goals while also supporting its capacity.

 Eligibility & Use of Funds